 What is EdScape Beta?

 EdScape Beta, short for “education landscape,” provides information critical to making decisions about whether, where, and what type of public schools, school facilities, and school programs are needed in Washington, DC.
 This new set of information from the Office of the Deputy Mayor for Education (DME) is intended for policymakers, school leaders, and the public.
 This information supports data transparency and is a step towards building a coherent public education system.
 EdScape Beta is organized into five topic-based chapters and is filled with useful information, data visualizations, and downloadable data.
 The information critical to help answer these questions fall into three pillars of information: facilities, school quality, and student demand.
-For the inaugural release, the following topics from the facilities and student demand categories are included: school-age population and public school students, schools, facilities, enrollment patterns, and neighborhood factors.
-Future iterations will include additional information, in particular school quality and parent/student demand.
+For the inaugural release, the following topics from the facilities and student demand categories were included: school-age population and public school students, schools, facilities, enrollment patterns, and neighborhood factors.
+The December 2019 update includes the DC school accountability system, the School Transparency and Reporting (STAR) Framework.
+Future iterations will include additional information, such as parent/student demand.
 EdScape Beta builds on the DME’s previous Fact Sheets and the Master Facilities Plan 2018.
 Users can submit feedback multiple ways: click on the "Share insights or feedback" lightbulb icon at the bottom of each dashboard, fill out the survey found on the Feedback menu bar, or email the DME EdScape team at [email protected]

 Why is it called “Beta”?

 EdScape is short for education landscape, as it is the set of foundational information describing the historical and trend information about what schools, facilities and programs exist currently and what may be needed in the future.
 This inaugural set of information is referred to as “beta” because the DME will be collecting feedback from agencies, school leaders, and the public to improve the next iteration (being referred to as EdScape 1.0).
-At a minimum, the DME expects that information from the DC School Report Cards like the 5 Star Rating system will be included in EdScape 1.0, as well as additional facility information such as facility condition assessments, current and budgeted modernization status, and current and future estimated facility gaps.
+The December 2019 update includes the DC school accountability system, the School Transparency and Reporting (STAR) Framework.
+Future iterations will include additional information, such as parent/student demand as well as additional facility information such as facility condition assessments, current and budgeted modernization status, and current and future estimated facility gaps.

 I have a question about the information.
 How can I submit questions or more generally provide feedback?